What Africa needs to do to defeat HIV

 The day also recognises health professionals and scientists working together to develop a safe and effective vaccine.

-Healthy Nation spoke to Dr Norah Obudho, a medical doctor and public health specialist, on the current situation of the virus in Africa.
+Healthy Nation spoke to Dr Norah Obudho, a public health specialist and East Africa Program Director, WomenLift Health, on the current situation of the virus in Africa.
 Dr Norah has designed interventions and led teams in various public health programmes, including HIV.

 What is the significance of this day, especially to African countries?